Neuroendocrine & Carcinoid Tumors

 - Interferons (a type of immunotherapy): to stop or slow tumor growth

-- Hepatic artery embolization (sometimes with chemotherapy): to remove tumors
+- Hepatic artery embolization (sometimes with chemotherapy): to shrink tumors in the liver

 - Radiofrequency ablation or electroporation: to remove tumors